There are two kinds of whiteboard and cartoon animation videos.

 You’re probably thinking, “Duh!
 Tell me something I don’t know.”

-Of course whiteboard animation is visual, by definition.
+Of course whiteboard and cartoon animation is visual, by definition.
 But there’s a little more to it than that.
 Bear with us for a second.

 Anyone can take a script and create vaguely appropriate illustrations that add nothing to the message.
-Best whiteboard animation goes far beyond that!
+Best whiteboard and cartoon animation goes far beyond that!

 The most persuasive whiteboard videos don’t just illustrate the narrative word-for-word – they create memorable visual metaphors for the message being told.
 That way, the visuals and the voiceover enhance one another and create a exceptionally “sticky” content.